-Vasaka Leaves (Malabar Nut): Benefits, Uses, and Where to Buy Authentic Adulsa Online
+Vasaka (Malabar Nut): Benefits, Uses, and Where to Buy Authentic Adhatoda Supplements

 Malabar nut leaves (Adhatoda vasica), known as 'Adhathodai' in Tamil, 'Vasa' in Telugu, and 'Arusha' in Hindi, have been a cornerstone of Ayurvedic medicine for centuries.
 Renowned for their expectorant, anti-inflammatory, and antimicrobial properties, these leaves help soothe the respiratory tract, alleviating symptoms of cough, cold, bronchitis, and even asthma